Unbundling Payments: Moving Beyond a Full-Service PSP

 Choosing Best-Fit Solutions

 Unbundling your payment stack gives you the ultimate flexibility to choose the right-fit solutions your business needs.
-Instead of relying on the bolt-on options of an all-in-one PSP’s product suite, you can instead shop around for the features you need, the pricing that works best for your business model, and the level of support you need for auxiliary products and services.
+Instead of relying on the bolt-on options of an all-in-one PSP’s product suite, you can shop around for the features you need, the pricing that works best for your business model, and the level of support you need for auxiliary products and services.

 Avoiding Lock-In